Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 Perhaps you're aiming to increase engagement on social media channels or your website.
 Videos are key to gaining higher engagement rates.
 They're shareable, likable, and, most importantly, watchable.

-If you're attending a trade show or corporate event, an enticing promo video can be an engaging backdrop to draw people in and spark conversations.
+If you're attending a trade show or corporate event, an enticing promo video can be an engaging backdrop that draws people in and sparks conversations.

 A promo video can be your most effective method whenever you want to connect, convince, or convert.

-Ready to learn how to do it yourself?
-Let’s start our step-by-step guide to creating dynamic promotional videos.
+Ready to learn how to create dynamic promotional videos yourself?
+Let’s begin our step-by-step guide.

 Bring motion in-house